'Top Chef: Charleston' debuts December 1 and Warehouse's Chef Emily Hahn is a contestant

 "In an unparalleled twist, eight acclaimed chefs from across the country will unpack their knives alongside eight chefs from seasons past, who have never won the prestigious title and are back for redemption," a press release from Bravo Media says.

 Joining Hahn is Jamie Lynch who briefly lived in Charleston while getting 5Church up and running.
-Lynch
+He's now in Charlotte

-.
-He's now in Charlotte and joins six other new chefs including Silvia Barban of Brooklyn, N.Y., Annie Pettry of Louisville, Ky., Sylva Senat of Philadelphia, Pa., Gerald Sombright of Marco Island, Fl., BJ Smith of Portland, Ore., and Jim Smith of Montgomery, Ala.
+and joins six other new chefs including Silvia Barban of Brooklyn, N.Y., Annie Pettry of Louisville, Ky., Sylva Senat of Philadelphia, Pa., Gerald Sombright of Marco Island, Fl., BJ Smith of Portland, Ore., and Jim Smith of Montgomery, Ala.

 "This season is the ultimate challenge of old blood versus new when 16 talented cheftestants descend upon the city of Charleston to battle it out for $125,000 furnished by S.Pellegrino® Sparkling Natural Mineral Water, a feature in FOOD & WINE magazine, a showcase at the annual FOOD & WINE Classic in Aspen and the coveted title of Top Chef," the press release says.